-Taxes: The Bonds will be general obligations of the City, the ultimate payment of which rests in the City's ability to levy and collect sufficient taxes to pay debt service should other pledged revenue (proceeds of additional temporary bonds or permanent bonds or special assessments) be insufficient.
+Taxes: The Bonds will be general obligations of the City, the ultimate payment of which rests in the City's ability to levy and collect sufficient taxes to pay debt service should other revenue (special assessments and utility revenues) be insufficient.
 In the event of delayed billing, collection or distribution of property taxes, sufficient funds may not be available to the City in time to pay debt service when due.

 State Actions: Many elements of local government finance, including the issuance of debt and the levy of property taxes, are controlled by state government.
-Future actions of the state may affect the overall financial condition of the City, the taxable value of property within the City, and the ability of the City to levy and collect property taxes.
+Future actions of the State of Minnesota (the "State") may affect the overall financial condition of the City, the taxable value of property within the City, and the ability of the City to levy and collect property taxes.